Community Arts Annual Operating

 First-time applicants are organizations that did not receive an operating grant last year.

-- First-time applicants must consult with the Community Arts Officer before submitting an operating grant application.
+- First-time applicants must consult with the Community Arts Program Manager before submitting an operating grant application.

 - Additional eligibility requirement.
 First-time applicants must have at least $75,000 in total revenues for the last completed year, and in projected revenues for the current and request years.